aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/turing-way-collaboration.md

 To participate in the translation initiatives please read the [Translation chapter in Community Handbook](https://book.the-turing-way.org/community-handbook/translation) and join the Translation and Localisation Working Group in *The Turing Way*.

+### Translation Recommendation

+If you're interested in translating but unsure where to begin, the chapters in the DSWB pathway offer a great starting point.
+As mentioned above, you can explore them directly here: [Pathway for DSWB on _the Turing Way_](https://book.the-turing-way.org/pathways/data-science-without-borders).

-*We encourage all interested community members to get in touch with Malvika and Precious, who will support you in navigating, using and contributing to *The Turing Way*.*
+*We encourage all interested community members to get in touch with Malvika and Precious, who will support you in navigating, using, and contributing to *The Turing Way*.*